 Aided in part by cloud computing and Software as a Service solutions, employees have been able to work from home in a disrupted environment.
 As productivity has remained high, corporations are beginning to analyze the potential benefits of a permanent shift to a work-from-home environment.
 Companies not only face a level of business continuity and legal risk by returning to offices too quickly, but there are also potential productivity benefits from reduced commute times and cost benefits from needing less office space.
 Tangentially, permanent work-from-home situations could have significant impacts on the housing and commercial real estate markets as individuals and enterprises choose to live and operate outside of high-cost urban centers.

 In many ways, these and other technological trends couldn’t exist without the massive public cloud infrastructure being built by some of the largest tech companies, including Amazon (Amazon Web Services), Microsoft (Azure Cloud) and Google (Google Cloud Platform).
 The cloud offers cheaper, more agile and more secure enterprise IT than on-premises alternatives.
-But while these platforms have grown tremendously in the last five years, the buildout of the cloud is still only 4% penetrated into the $1.3 trillion Infrastructure as a Service (IaaS)/Platform as a Service (PaaS) market.3 Consequently, we believe investment in cloud infrastructure has a long runway of growth and that 50% to 70% of this demand could consolidate around current platform leaders Amazon, Microsoft and Google.4 For one, the current environment has brought technology budgets under pressure, making cost even more important.
+But while these platforms have grown tremendously in the last five years, the buildout of the cloud is still only 4% penetrated into the $1.3 trillion Infrastructure as a Service (IaaS)/Platform as a Service (PaaS) market.3 Consequently, we believe investment in cloud infrastructure has a long runway of growth and that some of this demand could consolidate around existing platform leaders.4 For one, the current environment has brought technology budgets under pressure, making cost even more important.
 There are also high barriers to entry, such as the enormous amounts of capital and sophisticated software developers needed to compete.

 The themes discussed above are playing a vital role in the transformation of the economy.
 However, while being on the right side of technological trends is important, it is also essential to identify companies with business model advantages that are able to maintain durable growth and generate high returns on capital over the long term.
 We think it is important to own companies that have solid business models with deeply rooted competitive advantages, including strong balance sheets.
 Such qualities should allow these companies to allocate capital into growth opportunities as the economy continues to evolve from the old to the new.